google-marketing-solutions/crystalvalue/README.md

 ## Solution description

 Crystalvalue carrys out the key steps for building and maintaining LTV models.
 It is a python library that is designed to be run in a [Google Cloud Notebook](https://cloud.google.com/vertex-ai/docs/general/notebooks) within an advertiser's Google Cloud Platform.
-See crystalvalue_demo_notebook.ipynb which presents a demo that walks users through the LTV steps, from feature engineering to scheduling predictions programmatically.

 The steps in the Crystalvalue LTV process are outlined below and are set out in Figure 1.